ubc-subbots/triton/src/triton_gazebo/README.md

         ros2 topic pub -1 /triton/controls/waypoint_marker_tester/start std_msgs/msg/String "{data: 1}"

+With 'data' being the index of the target pose, as defined in waypoint_marker_tester.py

 Then, the user can use the keyboard to navigate the cube_auv in Gazebo to achieve the waypoint and look for the 'success' messages.

 ### Generating Data with Bounding Box